 New: A completely unused sleeper, free from potential rail contaminants & typically clean.
-May contain moisture & sleeper characteristics such as knots, cracks, splits & (log) wane).
-Variation in dimension is expected within reason and tannin may be present.
+May contain moisture & sleeper characteristics such as knots, cracks, splits & (log) wane and bows.
+Variation in dimension is expected within reason and tannin or dry decay may be present.

 AAA Grade: At least three flat faces and square sides.
 Typically a minimum of two straight edges.
 Minimal chips & dents.
 Clean bolt holes & notches may be present.
 Flat square ends.
 Generally consistent dimensions.
 Surface light weathering present.

 AA Grade: At least two flat faces and square sides with minor weathering.
 Typically a minimum of one to two straight & clean edges.
 Notching & bolt holes could be present.
 Rustic weathering present.
 May have minor outer wane.
 May have minor cracking at ends.

 A Grade: Top & sides are square with weathering, generally two to three good faces.
 Three sides are relatively defined.
 Minor to moderate wane & bow could be present.
 Crack at ends or dry decay may be present.
 Rail steel, rail tie notching and bolt holes could be present.
 Definite rustic weathering, split/worn ends possible.

 B Grade: Top & side are generally square but worn and rustic weathering is probable.
 Splits and worn ends tend to be present.
 Wane & bow is likely and dry decay could be present.
 Chipping around bolt holes & notches could be substantial.